Insurance while Abroad

 Northeastern University requires all students to enter their travel itinerary and housing accommodations into “My Travel Plans” on the myNortheastern student portal also called the traveler registry.
-Students should also enter any independent travel during the semester and make sure their contact information remains updated.
+You should also enter any independent travel during the semester and make sure your contact information remains updated.

 More information can be found on Northeastern University’s international travel website.

 U.S. citizens can register their travel plans with the U.S. Embassy through the State Department’s Smart Traveler Enrollment Program.
 We strongly encourage you to register, as this is a free service that will allow the U.S. State Department to better assist citizens abroad in the event of an emergency.

 For more resources, visit the U.S. State Department, which provides information on safety for travelers abroad, including tips on handling money, traveling on public transportation, and safety in a hotel.

 The N.U.in Program does not require students to get a physical prior to departure, though it does require students to submit medical information in the General Enrollment Form to alert our staff of any medical conditions or allergies.
 This form will be included in your enrollment paperwork.